AzaharSK/NajrinPracticeaRepo/Java/Spring-Core.md

 ---

 ## 4. Dependency Injection (DI)

-- Dependency Injection is a design principle where objects do not create their own dependencies.
+- `Dependency Injection` is a `design pattern` in which an object does not create its own dependencies.
-- Instead, Spring container injects the required objects at runtime.
+- Instead, the Spring Framework creates and provides the required dependent objects and injects them at runtime, rather than the class creating them itself.
 - 👉 This promotes loose coupling, easy testing, and better maintainability.

 ### Types of Dependency Injection